Granda-prog-create/Granda-prog-create/README.md

 - 👋 Hi, I’m @Granda-prog-create
 - 👀 I’m interested in fullstack and ethical hacker
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning ReactJS and Python.
-- 💞️ I’m looking to collaborate on HTML, CSS, Javascript, VueJS and ReactJS.
+- 💞️ I’m looking to collaborate on Python and ReactJS.
 - 📫 How to reach me matheus.granda@gmail.com

 <!---